 How can industry inspire the next generation of life science professionals?
-Summer intern Zara Puckrin describes the challenges faced by today’s graduates and explains how REPROCELL have helped her to bridge the gap between university and work.
+In this post, summer intern Zara Puckrin describes the challenges faced by today’s graduates and explains how REPROCELL have helped her to bridge the gap between university and work.

 Yet for many young people, graduation is overshadowed by a looming uncertainty.
 Possession of a degree no longer guarantees employment, and many graduates leave university with ambiguous career prospects.
 To prevent this from happening, students are urged to pursue relevant work experience throughout their studies.
 Yet undergraduate opportunities are often unpaid, meaning those with reduced financial support are excluded.